wing5wong/artisan-whs-static/source/_news/2020-03-09_whanganui-high-school-backs-sea-week-with-castlecliff-beach-clean-up.md

 show_in_slider: true
 date: 2020-03-09T02:47:32.942Z
 ---
-The end of the week meant no school for Whanganui High School students, but instead of staying home, about 67 students took to Castlecliff Beach to pick up rubbish.
+**The end of the week meant no school for Whanganui High School students, but instead of staying home, about 67 students took to Castlecliff Beach to pick up rubbish.**

 While teachers focused on their teacher-only day, head prefects rallied the troops down to the beach on Friday in support of New Zealand's annual Sea Week.

-Head of communities perfect Aranga Molijn said they were only expecting 20 to 30 students so to get 67 of all ages was a really good response
+Head of communities perfect Aranga Molijn said they were only expecting 20 to 30 students so to get 67 of all ages was a really good response.

 "The community prefects thought we would organise something for kids to do and it gives back to the community as well, and it's nice to do on a day off."